 Treatment for Violent Behavior in Children

 Early treatment by a professional can often help in controlling violent behavior.
-The goals of treatment typically center
+The goals of treatment typically center on helping

-responsible for his/her actions; and accept consequences.
-In addition, family conflicts, school problems, and
+actions; and accept consequences.
+In addition, family conflicts, school problems, and community concerns must be addressed.

-Research studies have shown that a lot of the violent behavior can be decreased or even prevented if the above risk
+Research studies have shown that a lot of the violent behavior can be decreased or even prevented if the above risk factors are

 Violent Behavior in Children